neilg63/string-patterns/README.md

 - **PatternMatches**:	Pattern methods for arrays or vectors only, return vectors of booleans matching each input string
 - **PatternReplace**:	Core regular expression replacement methods
 - **PatternReplaceMany**:	Provides methods to replace with multiple patterns expressed as arrays of tuples
+- **PatternSplit**:	Methods to split strings to vectors or head/tail tuples of strings
 - **MatchWord**: Has convenience methods to match words with various word boundary rules.
 New to 0.2.0
 - **ReplaceWord**: Provides methods to replace one or more words with clean syntax.
 New to 0.2.5
 - **PatternCapture**: Returns captures or vectors of each match, whether overlapping or not, and counts of matching patterns or words.
 New to version 0.2.0